Khaleda Zia: Fall of Ershad

-Khaleda Zia was put under house arrest multiple times from 1986 to 1990 by Ershad's military government.

 On 13 October 1986, she was put under house arrest right before the 1986 Bangladeshi presidential election and was released only after the election.
 She took the lead on her release and initiated a fresh movement with a view to deposing Ershad.
 She called a half-day strike on 10 November of the same year, only to be put under house arrest again.

-On 24 January 1987, when Sheikh Hasina joined the parliament session with other Awami League leaders, Khaleda Zia was on the street demanding the dissolution of the parliament.
+On 24 January 1987, when Hasina joined the parliament session with other Awami League leaders, Zia was on the street demanding the dissolution of the parliament.
 She called for a mass rally in Dhaka, which turned violent, and top leaders of the BNP were arrested.
-After that, a series of strikes were organized by the 7-party alliance led by Khaleda Zia from February to July 1987.
-On 22 October of the year, Khaleda Zia's BNP, in collaboration with Sheikh Hasina's Awami League, declared the "Dhaka Seize" programme on 10 November to overthrow Ershad.
+After that, a series of strikes was organized by the 7-party alliance led by Zia from February to July 1987.
+On 22 October of the year, Zia's BNP, in collaboration with Hasina's Awami League, declared the "Dhaka Seize" programme on 10 November to overthrow Ershad.

-As a countermeasure, Ershad's government rounded up thousands of political leaders and activists, but on the day of seizing, there was complete chaos on the streets, and dozens died.
-The government put Khaleda Zia under house arrest after detaining her from Purbani Hotel, from where she was coordinating the movement.
-On 11 December 1987, Khaleda was set free, but she immediately held a press conference and claimed that she was "prepared to die" to depose the dictator.
+As a countermeasure, Ershad's government rounded up thousands of political leaders and activists, but on the day of the seizure, there was complete chaos on the streets, and dozens died.
+The government put Zia under house arrest after detaining her from Purbani Hotel, from where she was coordinating the movement.
+On 11 December 1987, she was set free, but she immediately held a press conference and claimed that she was "prepared to die" to depose the dictator.
+After 1987, the two following years went relatively calmly with sporadic violence.
+A fresh wave of movements started when the BNP's student wing, Chatra Dal, started winning most of the student union elections across the country.
+By 1990, Chatra Dal took control of 270 out of 321 student unions in the country, riding on the popularity of Zia.
+They also won all the posts of Dhaka University Central Students' Union (DUCSU) in 1990.

-After an eventful 1987, the two following years went relatively calmly with sporadic violence.
-A fresh wave of movements started when BNP's student wing, Chatra Dal, started winning most of the student union elections across the country.
-By 1990, Chatra Dal took control of 270 out of 321 student unions in the country, riding on the popularity of Khaleda Zia.
-They also won all the posts of Dhaka University Central Students' Union in 1990.
-The new committee of DUCSU, led by Amanullah Aman, declared fresh programmes to overthrow Ershad in line with BNP's programmes.
+The new committee of DUCSU, led by Amanullah Aman, declared fresh programmes to overthrow Ershad in line with the BNP's programmes.
 On 10 October 1990, in a violent turn of events, Chatra Dal leader Naziruddin Jehad died in Dhaka in clashes with pro-government forces, which paved the way for a greater alliance between all the opposition forces.

-After two-month-long protests, the BNP, led by Khaleda Zia, along with other political parties, compelled Ershad to offer his resignation on 4 December 1990.
+After two-month-long protests, the BNP, led by Zia, along with other political parties, compelled Ershad to offer his resignation on 4 December 1990.

 Premiership

-Begum Khaleda Zia served as the Prime Minister of Bangladesh three times.
+Zia served as the prime minister of Bangladesh three times.
 Her first term was from March 1991 to February 1996, the second term lasted for a few weeks after February 1996, and the third term was from October 2001 to October 2006.
-She is particularly remembered for her role in making education accessible and introducing some key economic reforms.